 Even though the country is going through a huge transformation in terms of its economy; bureaucracy and lack of transparency of regulations are still common in Vietnam.

-Vietnam’s overlapping jurisdiction of ministries results in the lack of consistency in policies as well as the lack of corporate financial transparency, which can also bring forth many challenges.
+Vietnam’s overlapping jurisdiction of ministries results in a lack of consistency in policies as well as a lack of corporate financial transparency, which can also bring forth many challenges.